 Should The Everyday Driver Use Nitrogen Filled Tires?

-However, the advantages of not constantly checking your tire pressures and the changes in weather messing with the air pressure is a big plus.
+However, the advantages of not constantly checking your tire pressures and the changes in the weather messing with the air pressure is a big plus.

 So if you were travelling through different countries regularly or even racing, then nitrogen filled tires may be worth it.